BOBWEGNER Autobiography Link here (1921-2005)

 Mark Wegner, Photographer - www.markwegner.com

-Mom and Dad at a Officer's Club Dinner at Zaragoza, AFB
+Mom and Dad at an Officer's Club Dinner in Zaragoza, Spain (Air Force Base).

 Mark Wegner, Photographer - www.markwegner.com